josephdburdick/j0e.me/src/api/recommendations.md

   - name: Praneeth Moka
     company: unqork
     avatar: ${basePath}/assets/images/avatars/praneeth.webp
-    title: Staff Engineer at Unqork | Full Stack Development
+    title: Staff Engineer at Unqork
     shortTitle: Staff Engineer
     date: 2024-06-25
-    relationship: Praneeth was senior to Joe but didn't manage Joe directly
+    relationship: Was senior to Joe but didn't manage Joe directly
     body: >
       I had the pleasure of working with Joe for over 2 years on various projects.
 Joe is one of the nicest and hardworking individuals I have ever met.
 Joe has a very good eye for catching things that can be simplified which often helped our team immensely.